A Florida license plate has reopened the debate over the 'Don't tread on me' flag

 Then came the Tea Party movement, which adopted the banner in 2010 as a sort of catch-all symbol of disgust with government.
 Since then, it has gone on to become a symbol for anti-government groups and individuals.

-Extreme or not, First Amendment scholars such as Eugene Volokh of the University of Southern California say the Gadsden flag and the "Don't Tread on Me" motto are legitimate — and protected — speech, whether they are on a flag waving inside the besieged U.S. Capitol or on a vehicle license plate heading down a Florida highway.
+Extreme or not, First Amendment scholars such as Eugene Volokh of the UCLA School of Law say the Gadsden flag and the "Don't Tread on Me" motto are legitimate — and protected — speech, whether they are on a flag waving inside the besieged U.S. Capitol or on a vehicle license plate heading down a Florida highway.

 "We know that some people are upset by that slogan," Volokh says.
 But, "the government is perfectly entitled to take controversial stands or in this case stands that have become newly controversial because some very small group of people have ended up using a symbol for purposes that are very different" from what it originally signified.